kelseyoo14/beautiful-lines/README.md

 Learn more about the developer: www.linkedin.com/in/kelseyonstenk

 Beautiful Lines is a visual library and study tool for Artists.
 In a real life drawing class, a model would pose in front of a class, changing poses at set intervals for students to study while drawing or painting.
 Beautiful Lines aims to replicate that experience for practice outside of class.
-Beautiful Lines makes it easy for artists to save images from anywhere online or specifically from their Pinterest account to then use in study sessions.
-Beautiful Lines is integrated with Pinterest, so that users can easily transfer their saved boards from Pinterest.
+Beautiful Lines makes it easy for artists to save images from anywhere online or users can transfer their saved boards/images from their Pinterest account.
 Users can also use Beautiful Lines to search the images they haved saved or to search all images that have been saved on Beautiful Lines - to find references or new inspiration!

 ## Table of Contents